-In the event of disruption to services due to severe weather these web pages will be regularly updated with information on everything from school closures, gritting routes and helpline numbers.
+When severe weather disrupts our services we update the information on this page, which covers everything from school closures, gritting routes and helpline numbers.
 Live updates will be made to our news pages, Twitter feed and Facebook pages.

 For the latest weather forecast visit the Met Office website.